Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: Problem Statement

 \subsection{Problem 2: Inversion-based fault estimation of discrete-time linear systems}

 Consider a faulty LTI discrete-time system that is given by,

-where $x \in \mathbb{R}^n$, $u \in \mathbb{R}^m$, $y \in \mathbb{R}^l$ and the input $f \in \mathbb{R}^p$ denotes the fault signal.
-The problem that is considered here is to provide an estimate of the fault signal, i.e. $\hat{f}(k)$, by \textit{only} utilizing the available information from the system, namely $y(k)$ and $u(k)$, under the following assumption. \begin{itemize} \item [ ]Assumption B: It is assumed that, \begin{enumerate} \item The system $\mathbf{S}^{f}$ is observable, and \item At least one of the matrices $L$ or $E$ is full rank. \end{enumerate} \end{itemize} The solution to this problem is discussed and provided subsequently in Section \ref{sec:fault-estimation}.
+where $x \in \mathbb{R}^n$, $u \in \mathbb{R}^m$, $y \in \mathbb{R}^l$ and the input $f \in \mathbb{R}^p$ denotes the fault signal. {Moreover, $w (k) \in \mathbb{R}^n$ and $v(k) \in \mathbb{R}^l$ are white noise having zero mean}.
+The problem that is considered here is to construct an estimate of the fault signal, i.e. $\hat{f}(k)$, by \textit{only} utilizing the available information from the system, namely $y(k)$ and $u(k)$, under the following assumption. \begin{itemize} \item [ ] \textbf{Assumption B}: It is assumed that, \begin{enumerate} \item The system $\mathbf{S}^{f}$ is observable, and \item {At least one of the matrices $L$ or $E$ is full column rank.} \end{enumerate} \end{itemize} The solution to the above problem is discussed and provided subsequently in Section \ref{sec:fault-estimation}.